llctrautmann/Obsidian/Concepts/Analytic Geometry.md

 \boldsymbol{x}^{\top} \boldsymbol{y}=\sum_{i=1}^n x_i y_i
 $$
 ### General Inner Products
-We know from [[Concepts/Linear Algebra#Linear Mappings]] that we can arrange a linear mapping with respect to addition and multiplication with a scalar as:
+We know from [[Linear Algebra#Linear Mappings]] that we can arrange a linear mapping with respect to addition and multiplication with a scalar as:

 $$\begin{aligned}
 \Phi(\boldsymbol{x}+\boldsymbol{y}) & =\Phi(\boldsymbol{x})+\Phi(\boldsymbol{y}) \\